-The Federal Sector Employment Law Division of the firm represents federal employees nationwide and overseas before various administrative forums, including the Equal Employment Opportunity Commission (EEOC), the Merit Systems Protection Board (MSPB) and the Office of Special Counsel(OSC).
+While The Federal Practice Group is headquartered in Washington, D.C., the federal employment law team represents federal employees nationwide and overseas in matters pending before various federal agencies, as well pending in various federal employee administrative forums, including the Equal Employment Opportunity Commission (EEOC), the Merit Systems Protection Board (MSPB) and the Office of Special Counsel(OSC).

-Whether your legal issues involves harassment or a hostile work environment, discrimination or EEO complaints, disciplinary or adverse actions, whistleblower retaliation, a security clearance, or an MSPB appeal, the firm can provide the exceptional legal counsel you will need to address the problem professionally.
+Whether your legal issue involves discrimination, harassment or a hostile work environment, an EEO complaint, proposed or effected disciplinary or adverse actions, whistleblower retaliation, a security clearance, or an MSPB appeal, the firm can provide the exceptional legal counsel you will need to address the problem professionally.
 With extensive experience in litigating before the EEOC, MSPB, and OSC, the firm is committed to protecting the rights of federal employees who need assistance in resolving any type of federal employment law matters.
 The depth of knowledge of the legal team with regard to this complex area of law is of great benefit to those who have legal matters that they need to defend against, litigate or resolve.

 Choosing the right attorney can change the outcome of your case.
 It can be the difference between receiving justice and having your rights trampled upon.
 If you were harassed, discriminated against, or not given the benefits you legally were entitled to, it is in your best interests to seek counsel from a qualified attorney.
 To discuss your case in full or to learn more about the firm, you should not waste any time in contacting their team.
 Learn more about how they could help you by contacting them today.